gruntwork-io/docs/docs/pipelines/how-it-works/index.md

 The ECS deploy runner is flexible and can be configured for many tasks.
 The [standard configuration](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner-standard-configuration) is a set of ECS task definitions that we ship with Pipelines by default.
-Once you have your pipeline deployed you can [modify](../maintain/extending.md) the configuration as you like.
+Once you have your pipeline deployed you can [modify the ECS Deploy Runner configuration](../maintain/extending.md) as you like.
 The configuration defines what scripts are accepted by the invoker Lambda and which arguments may be provided.
 The invoker Lambda will reject _any_ script or argument not defined in the ECS Deploy Runner configuration.
 The default tasks are defined below.